Avaykushwaha/ratingsite/README.md

 # Rating-site
-Simple rating-site using HTML, CSS and JS
+Simple rating-site using HTML, CSS and JS.
+A solution to a coding challenge from www.frontendmentor.io